demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/SurfacedTeam-Surfaced/README.md

 Note: Only v1.0.0 is compatible with v50, the newer versions will only be for v56 onward
 ## About this mod
 <a href="https://ibb.co/Lp4znqn"><img src="https://i.ibb.co/rynG4L4/Surfaced-Banner.png" alt="Surfaced-Banner" border="0"></a><br/><a target='_blank' href='https://dedupelist.com/'></a><br />
 This mod adds multiple new aquatic themed enemies to the game.
-So far this mod adds 3 enemies and 1 hazard :
+So far this mod adds 7 enemies, 1 scrap, 1 equipment and 1 hazard :
 A Shark and invasive Urchins outside, Sea Mines and Mantis Shrimps inside!

 ## Monster Mechanics (Spoilers ahead!)